-The iron in the beans in your chili is really good for you.
+The iron from the beans in your chili is really good for you.
 A lot of people don't get enough iron in their daily diet.

 I bet you didn't know this, but a big bowl of chili can help you lose weight.
 Yes, you read that right.

-The capsicum found in the chilies and the peppers used to season your chili will raise your body's metabolic rate thereby raising heat production.
-Even sweet red peppers can do this.
-So what are you waiting for, go grab another bowl of that delicious homemade chili.
+The capsicum (also known as red pepper or chili pepper) used to season your chili will raise your body's metabolic rate, thereby raising heat production.
+Even sweet red peppers can do this, although they contain far lower levels of capsicum than their spicy relatives.